akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.4-upgrade-advisories.md

 If you are running a mixed .NET Core and .NET Framework cluster, see the process below.

 ### Deploying v1.4.26 into Mixed .NET Core and .NET Framework Environments
-*However*, if you are attempting to run a mixed-mode cluster - i.e. some services running on .NET Framework and some running on .NET Core, you will eventually want to turn this setting to `off` in order to faciliate smooth operation between both platforms.
+*However*, if you are attempting to run a mixed-mode cluster - i.e. some services running on .NET Framework and some running on .NET Core, you will eventually want to turn this setting to `off` in order to facilitate smooth operation between both platforms.

 #### Already Deployed v1.4.20 or Later
 If you've already deployed v1.4.20 and you have not had any issues with the primitives serializer, do the following: